Bundle & Save

-High value home insurance isn't a single product; it's a collection of extra services and offerings available to people with high value homes or an otherwise significant amount of assets.
-High value home insurance usually has larger limits and more hands-on service than a normal insurance policy.
+High-value home insurance usually has larger limits and more hands-on service than a standard insurance policy.
 But generally, homeowners only qualify for this type of coverage if their home's value exceeds $750,000.

-There are three main ways in which a high value home insurance policy will benefit you: higher policy limits, additional benefits and services, and an overall higher level of expertise and care.
+There are three main ways in which a high-value home insurance policy can benefit you: higher coverage limits, additional benefits and services, and an overall higher level of expertise and care.

 The most important and most common benefit of opting for high-value home insurance is expanded coverage limits, both for your property as a whole and individual items.
 Expanded coverage limits are especially common for contents subject to specific limits, like jewelry, art and cash.
 For example, a typical homeowners insurance policy might have an overall policy limit of $1 million and a limit on individual jewelry items of $1,000.

 While most homeowners insurance companies will sell you an endorsement for a luxury home with a high replacement cost or an expensive item like an engagement ring, high-worth insurance policies will include higher limits without any special endorsements required.
 They also often provide extra endorsements for natural disasters, such as flooding and earthquakes.
-This makes them worth considering for owners of high value homes in coastal regions like Florida and California.
+This makes them worth considering for owners of high-value homes in states like Florida and California.

 - Structure coverage